About This Chapter

 1. Classical Management Theory (1900-1930): Definition

 It was the rise of the Industrial Revolution and factories were becoming more common.
-Inside these factories, managers were constantly look for ways to improve productivity and efficiency.
+Inside these factories, managers were constantly looking for ways to improve productivity and efficiency.
 As time moved on, it became apparent that searching for the single best way to do things was the most important thing for managers to do.
 Thus, classical management theory was born.
 This lesson will discuss the evolution of classical management theory.

 2. Classical Scientific School of Management